nkumar15/design-patterns/Singleton/Singleton/README.md

 - Dealing with multithreaded enviroment.
 - Dealing with serialization.
 - Lazy instantiation or early instantiation.
+- Return object by pointer or reference.
+- Rule of 3 in C++03 and Rule of 5 in C++11 onwards.
+- How to make it extensible.
+Benefits?

 ## Important links for more details
 - [C++ and the Perils of Double-Checked Locking] (http://www.aristeia.com/Papers/DDJ_Jul_Aug_2004_revised.pdf)